sehumah/Simple-Instagram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+    - If user already has an account and clicks **sign up** button, they're notified to click login button instead
+    - If user does not have an account and clicks on **log in** button, they notified to click sign up button instead
+    - Add logout button in the app bar menu to enable current logged in user to log out and navigate to signup/login screen

 ## Video Walkthrough